-Prerequisites

-Bachelor's degree in Business Administration (i.e the equivalent of 180 credits at an accredited university).

-Examination and grades

-The course is graded A, B, C, D, E, FX or F.

-The ILOs are assessed through the following examinations:

-ILO 3: Case Analysis (20%)

-ILOs 1, 3, 4, 5: Individual assignment (40%)

-ILOs 1, 2, 5: Individual exam (40%)
+Prerequisites Bachelor's degree (i.e the equivalent of 180 ECTS credits at an accredited university) with at least 30 credits in Business Administration and 30 credits in one (or a combination) of the following areas: Business Administration, Economics, Industrial Engineering and Management, Business Analytics, Informatics, Information Technology, Communication, Commerce (or the equivalent).
+Proof of English proficiency is required.
+Examination and grades The course is graded A, B, C, D, E, FX or F. The ILOs are assessed through the following examinations: Individual written exam (ILOs: 1, 2, 5) representing 3 credits.
+Individual assignments (ILOs: 1, 3, 4, 5), representing 4,5 credits.
 Registration of examination:

-Name of the Test Value Grading Examination ^I 7.5 credits A/B/C/D/E/FX/F 1 Determines the final grade of the course, which is issued only when all course units have been passed.
+Name of the Test Value Grading Individual written exam 1 3 credits A/B/C/D/E/FX/F Individual assignments 1 4.5 credits A/B/C/D/E/FX/F ^I All parts of the compulsory examination in the course must be passed with a passing grade (A-E) before a final grade can be set.
+The final grade of the course is determined by the sum total of points for all parts of the examination in the course (o-100 points).
+Grade is set in accordance to JIBS grading policy.
 Course evaluation It is the responsibility of the examiner to ensure that each course is evaluated.
-At the outset of the course, course evaluators must be identified (elected) among the students.
-The course evaluation is carried out continuously as well as at the end of the course.
-On the completion of the course the course evaluators and course examiner discuss the course evaluation and possible improvements.
-A summary report is created and archived.
-The reports are followed up by program directors and discussed in program groups and with relevant others (depending on issue e.g. Associate Dean of Education, Associate Dean of Faculty, Director of PhD Candidates, Dean and Director of Studies).
-The next time the course runs, students should be informed of any measures taken to improve the course based on the previous course evaluation.
+At the outset of the course, the programme evaluators in the course must be contacted.
+In the middle of the course, the examiner should meet the programme evaluators to identify strengths/weaknesses in the first half of the course.
+At the end of the course, the examiner should remind students to fill in the survey.
+The examiner should also call a meeting with the programme evaluators to debrief the course, based on course evaluation data and comments.
+The next time the course runs, students should be informed of any measures taken to improve the course based on the previous course evaluations.
+At the end of each study period, JIBS' Director of Quality and Accreditation crafts a "Course Evaluation Quarter Report", presenting the quantitative results from course evaluation surveys.
+The Associate Dean of Education, The Associate Deans of Faculty, Programme Directors, and JSA President and Quality receive the report.
 Other information Academic integrity JIBS students are expected to maintain a strong academic integrity.
 This implies to behave within the boundaries of academic rules and expectations relating to all types of teaching and examination.
 Copying someone else's work is a particularly serious offence and can lead to disciplinary action.
-When you copy someone else's work, you are plagiarizing.
+When you copy someone else's work, you are plagiarising.
 You must not copy sections of work (such as paragraphs, diagrams, tables and words) from any other person, including another student or any other author or source.
 Cutting and pasting (e.g. from Internet pages) is a clear example of plagiarism.
-There is a workshop and online resources to assist you in not plagiarizing called the Interactive Anti-Plagiarism Guide.
+There is a workshop and online resources to assist you in not plagiarising called the Interactive Anti-Plagiarism Guide.
 Other forms of breaking academic integrity include (but are not limited to) adding your name to a project you did not work on (or allowing someone to add their name), cheating on an examination, helping other students to cheat and submitting other students work as your own, and using non-allowed electronic equipment during an examination.
 All of these make you liable to disciplinary action.
 Course literature The course is based on selected scientific articles related to the different themes in the course.